Energy Efficient Transmission Parameters Selection Method Using Reinforcement Learning in Distributed LoRa Networks: SYSTEM MODEL

-As shown in Fig. 1, this paper considers a LoRa network consisting of one gateway (GW) and $N$ LoRa end devices (EDs).
-The set of EDs is denoted by $\mathcal{N}$.
-We define the set of available channels as $\mathcal{D} = \{ c_1, c_2, \dots,c_i, \dots, c_M \}$ and that of transmission powers as $\mathcal{U} = \{ u_1, u_2, \dots,u_i, \dots, u_P \}$, where $M$ and $P$ are the number of channels and that of transmission power level, respectively.
-Each ED selects the combination of channel (CH) and transmission power (TP) using the reinforcement learning algorithm from the parameter set $K = \{ k_1, k_2, \dots, k_i, \dots, k_{M+P}\}$, which consists of $M+P$ selections.
 Each LoRa ED sends data to the GW at regular intervals, performs carrier sense to check if the selected channel is available before transmitting, and transmits data to the GW if the channel is available.
 When the GW receives data from the ED successfully, it returns an ACK information.
 If the transmission fails, as with ED3 in Fig. \ref{fig:s1}, no ACK information is sent from the GW.
-The transmission parameters selection algorithm is implemented on each LoRa ED to learn to select the transmission parameters using ACK information returned from the GW after each data transmission.
-This approach also considers energy consumption during data transmission and realizes a distributed reinforcement learning-based transmission parameter selection method.
+The transmission parameters selection algorithm is implemented on each LoRa ED to learn to select the transmission parameters, e.g., channel and TP level, using ACK information returned from the GW and the power consumption after each time of data transmission.